TheDogOfChaos/Gregic-Agrifactory-Pack-Dev/Kanban.md

 - [ ] #mainPack Figure out what style of research system I want to do [[Brainstorming & Planning (main pack)#^7461f9]]
 - [ ] #mainPack find a good way to have gt or mbd2 machines as motors for create belts ^5ggylw
 - [ ] #mainPack Figure out a Starter Kit to get players started with the modpack
+- [ ] #coreMod Get loot tables to dynamically generate.
+- [ ] #coreMod Implement a way of dynamically generating crops.

 ## DOING